Save water

 Appliances

-The water we use in the dishwasher and washing machine.
+This includes water we use with the dishwasher and washing machine.

 Are you water smart?